souly84/Warehouse.Core/README.md

 ## Warehouse

 The diagram below shows all the entities that warehouse interface provides access to.
 The main responsibility is to give access to collection of goods in the storage.
+There are a couple of major features that warehouse employee is pricessing:

+- Order goods preparation for delivery.
+- Goods movement inside the warehouse between storages.

 ![Warehouse UML diagram](/docs/warehouse.uml.svg?raw=true "Classes dependencies diagram")

 ## Supplier

-The diagram below shows all the entities that supplier interface provides access to.
-The main responsibility is to give access to collection of receptions that need to be validated to warehouse employee.
+The diagram below shows all the entities that supplier interface provides access to:

+- The main responsibility is to give access to collection of receptions that need to be validated by warehouse employee.

 ![Supplier UML diagram](/docs/Supplier.uml.svg?raw=true "Classes dependencies diagram")